 Processes and workflow are two of the most confusing terms in the business environment.
 One reason is that most people use them interchangeably.
 Since workflow and businesses processes are closely related, the confusion makes sense.

 Nonetheless, enterprises must ensure that they comprehend what each tool means and the value it adds to get the best from it.

-Workflows involve a series of tasks designed to accomplish a particular goal.
+Workflows and workflow process involve a series of tasks designed to accomplish a particular goal.
 You complete these tasks through a sequence of actions.
 Therefore, the process requires workers to follow specific procedures.

 Workflows are necessary for improving processes.
 Depending on the workflow, the tasks can be finite, involving multiple steps.
 Alternatively, they may be continuous.

 What is workflow management?
-Optimising workflows to boost a productivity and efficiency.
+Optimising workflows to boost productivity and efficiency.

 Workflows allow information, systems, documents and activities to move from one section of an organisation to another.
 In a workflow, you can have one person striving towards an objective, an entire staff collaborating or a series of complex mechanisms.

 Workflow Automation boosts their efficiency, thus, allowing businesses to get satisfactory outcomes.
 An example of workflow is customer representatives directing queries to the FAQs, then advising customers to send an email if further assistance is necessary.